Medication Search - Elmiron

 • allergic to pentosan polysulfate, its related compounds, or any ingredients of the medication.

-What side effects are possible with the Elmiron medication?
+What side effects are possible with Elmiron?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.